-WTF series is a set of socially conscious spoken word pieces that speak on the different facets of oppression our society has faced and continues to face.
-Creatives Garage seeks true societal transformation, by standing up to battle the injustices caused by oppression.
-With a current reach of approximately 800,000 people (and counting), the WTF series has left a mark and through this thought provoking journey, has raised questions and stirred conversations on online platforms with the hashtag: #WTFSERIES
+WTF series is a set of socially conscious spoken word pieces that highlight the different facets of oppression our society has faced and continues to face.
+Creatives Garage seeks true societal transformation by standing up to battle the injustices caused by oppression.
+With a current reach of approximately 800,000 people (and counting), the WTF series has left a mark and through this thought-provoking journey, has raised questions and stirred conversations on online platforms with the hashtag: #WTFSERIES

 Published on Aug 11, 2015